guifandos/guifandos_web/content/publication/friis-genome-wide-2018/index.md

   in humid northern latitudes.
-We used correlations between genomic and environmental variance to test for three specific modes of evolutionary divergence: (a) drift in geographic isolation, (b) differentiation along continuous selective gradients and (c) isolation-by-adaptation.
+We used correlations between genomic and environmental variance to test for three specific modes of evolutionary divergence: (a) drift in geographic isolation, (b) differentiation along continuous selective gradients and (c) isolation by adaptation.
 We found evidence of strong drift in southern mountains, but also signals of local adaptation driven by temperature, precipitation, elevation and vegetation, especially when controlling for population history.
 We identified numerous variants under selection scattered across the genome, suggesting that local